Architectural and Interior Photography Cameras and Lenses do I use.

 Architectural Photography Cameras

-Allowing the client to have a variety of advertising and printing option is crucial for the commercial level of architectural photography.
+Allowing the client to have a variety of advertising and printing options is crucial for commercial-level architectural photography.

-I personally use the Canon R5 Mark II and Canon R5 as backup, which is considered a studio camera pro level.
-I used the Canon 5Ds for the past 8 years and it served me well and could have served me a few more years but with other studio needs it was time to move on.
+I personally use the Canon R5 Mark II and Canon R5 as backup, which are considered studio camera pro-level.
+I used the Canon 5Ds for the past 8 years, and it served me well and could have served me a few more years, but with other studio needs, it was time to move on.

-Although 70% of my time I shoot on medium resolution (24mp) I need a camera that can accommodate higher resolution for both large-scale prints, billboards, and sometimes cropping the photos for better fit different layouts.
+Although 70% of my time I shoot on medium resolution (24MP), I need a camera that can accommodate higher resolution for large-scale prints, billboards, and sometimes cropping the photos to better fit different layouts.

 Canon R5 MarkII and Other Models

-Yes there are great improvement in picture quality and noise reduction on the Canon R5 Mark II, but we mostly work on a low-iso and your clients can’t really follow the difference.
+While there are great improvements in picture quality and noise reduction on the Canon R5 Mark II, we mostly work on low-ISO, and your clients can’t really follow the difference.

-Using adapters on cameras to have the availability of using TS lenses may reduce the final quality and also create some technical problems which I don’t have the time to mess around with in commercial shoots but those are getting much better with the years.
+Using adapters on cameras to have the availability of using TS lenses may reduce the final quality and also create some technical problems which I don’t have the time to mess around with in commercial shoots, but those are getting much better over the years.

 Dual Cards for Photography Backup